ElevationAscent: 2,346' 715 m

 Seven miles in, you’ll find yourself under lush Gambel Oak trees in more sand.
 The walls are even taller now, ranging up to a good 300 feet, and Havasu Creek will soon appear on your right.
 A half-mile later, about 7.5 miles in, you’ll cross a bridge over to the right side of the creek, move away from the water a bit, and finally descend into Supai.

 Once you reach the bottom of this descent, about 8 miles in, the canyon opens way up and you’ll see Supai.
-Upon reaching the village’s main area, the Havasupai Tourist Office will show up on your left, where you need to check in and pay for permits.
+Upon reaching the village’s main area, the Havasupai Tourist Office will show up on your left, where you need to check in.

 You’ll then make your way through the village and descend 2 miles further into the canyon, with the exception of a couple short uphill sections (the first real uphills of the trip in).
 Navajo Falls appears below the left side of the trail, a little over 9 miles in, and after crossing another bridge, Havasu Falls will soon appear below the trail on your right.